Srinivas1043/LifeOs/README.md

-# 🧬 Life OS - Financial Tracker & SaaS Platform
+# 🧬 Life OS - Personal Finance Platform

-A comprehensive, AI-powered personal finance and life management system built with **Streamlit** and **Supabase**.
+A modern, AI-powered financial web application.
+Built for individuals to track their wealth, analyze spending, and manage their life.

 ## 🌟 Features